Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 }
 ```

-Testing it with limited stack proves the program remains stable, not crashing anymore.
+Testing it with the limited stack proves the program remains stable, not crashing anymore.
 ```bash
 $ ulimit -s
 8192 # kB